u101022119/NTHU10220PHYS290000/projects/月工月工女子月月友對不隊/readme.md

 3.The snake shouldn't touch the wall
 4.You should try to "eat" 35 blocks in order to win.

-*hint: the speed will accelerate as you eat more blocks.
+*hint*: the speed will accelerate as you eat more blocks.